How to apply

 Once we have assessed all applications, we select people to attend audition.
-We host auditions in four areas of the region, usually Cornwall, Devon, Somerset and Bristol.
+We host four audition dates, aiming to cater to both the most southern and northern points of the region, but please note that travel will be required in most cases.
 If you are invited to audition we will send out plenty of information in advance so you know what to expect and what to prepare.
 Please don’t panic – SWMS auditions are relaxed and friendly!

 We ask that all current students fill out a short “top-up” application to stay with South West Music School each year.
 Similarly, all current students except for those on the Core and Composer programmes are expected to audition annually.